pdm-project/pdm/docs/docs/usage/advanced.md

 you have to make sure PDM is installed on the correct Python version, which can be different from the target Python version the particular job/task is run on.

 Fortunately, if you are using GitHub Action, there is [pdm-project/setup-pdm](https://github.com/marketplace/actions/setup-pdm) to make this process easier.
-Here is an example worflow of GitHub Actions, while you can adapt it for other CI platforms.
+Here is an example workflow of GitHub Actions, while you can adapt it for other CI platforms.

 ```yaml
 Testing: